-The following is an abridged excerpt from my book The Complete Guide to a Debt Free Education which is being offered for free on Amazon on September 4.
-I only ask that you consider leaving an honest review on Amazon as payment.
+The following is an abridged excerpt from the book The Complete Guide to a Debt Free Education.

 Scholarships are amazing.
 Winning a scholarship is one of the only times in life when you’ll ever get free money from strangers just to help you out.
 As an adult, if someone randomly gives another person thousands of dollars just because they want them to succeed it makes the news.
 That’s because it’s so rare.
 Take advantage of the opportunity to get money from people you don’t know when you can.

 And I’m not talking a twenty dollar bill either.
 I won around $60,000 in scholarships over the course of two degrees and graduated debt-free (it helped that I went to an affordable school – check out some cheap colleges to consider).
 Trust me when I say that I know how to apply for scholarships and win them.
 I want to help you win scholarships as well.

 Apply for scholarships!
 There are scholarships out there for all kinds of students – don’t believe any of the scholarship myths (I debunk five of the biggest scholarship myths in this post – just scroll down!).
 If you follow this guide, I won’t just help you apply for scholarships – I’ll help you win them!

 The first step to successfully apply for scholarships is to find them.
 The best places to find scholarships are on universities’ websites, your guidance counsellor’s office, or online.
 Also, be sure to see if your parents’ work, associations, unions, or clubs offer scholarships.
 Here are some great websites to check out: